 - A company had experienced a jump in large, individual fire losses and wanted to know whether that was a blip in their experience, or was it the “new normal”?
 Holborn analyzed their experience in the context of what was happening in the economy and found that the frequency of these large losses was likely tied to the price of home heating oil – the spike in oil prices had led homeowners to use alternative heating.
 These alternatives were resulting in more fires (e.g., from improperly installed or unreported woodstoves or flues that weren’t cleaned).
 We concluded these losses were part of the new normal until the impact of higher oil prices “burned off,” e.g., oil prices returned to more normal levels, or people had adjusted to the higher level.

-Even the features and design of our Eye in the SkySMprogram grew out of needs expressed by our clients, who wanted to “see” where their exposures were.
+Many features of our exposure management tools grew out of needs expressed by our clients, who wanted to “see” where their exposures were.

 Holborn has worked with a number of its clients to meet the requirements of the NAIC’s Own Risk and Solvency Assessment (“ORSA”), and also has been working with clients to improve their Enterprise Risk Management (“ERM”).
 We can use the extensive experience we’ve gained by working on these issues for others to help you.

 For example, we have helped a number of clients develop an inventory of risks, by either starting with our generic list of risks or acting as a facilitator for their senior management to independently develop their own list.
 Once this list is finished, it’s used to create a risk profile that serves as a cornerstone of their ORSA response.
 The risk profile gives a description of the risk: its probability and severity; cause(s); who “owns” it; how it’s monitored and measured, and how often; mitigation plans; and action plan if it occurs.